Biden awards ally Clyburn, longtime No. 3 U.S. House Dem, highest civilian honor

 According to his biography, he met his late wife, Emily, a fellow student protester, in jail in Orangeburg, South Carolina in 1960.
 They had three daughters, four grandchildren and one great-grandchild.

-The post Biden awards ally Clyburn, longtime No. 3 U.S. House Dem, highest civilian honor appeared first on Iowa Capital Dispatch.
+The post Biden awards ally Clyburn, longtime No. 3 U.S. House Dem, highest civilian honor appeared first on SC Daily Gazette.